freenas/freenas-docs/userguide/vms.rst

 with the folder button or by typing a directory in the field.

-The final screen of the Wizard displays the chosen options for the new Docker VM.
-Click :guilabel:`SUBMIT` to create the VM or :guilabel:`BACK` to change any settings.
+The final screen of the Wizard displays the chosen options for the new Docker Host.
+Click :guilabel:`SUBMIT` to create the Host or :guilabel:`BACK` to change any settings.
 Click :guilabel:`CANCEL` at any time to return to the
 :menuselection:`Virtual Machines`